Jauviltra/test-lpjmlkit-snapshot/README.md

     the terminal, but if you like using Rstudio, it would make sense to have it here too.
 If you are on WSL and you want to use Rstudio, you can't easily use the Rstudio Desktop installed on your Windows.
-Instead, you should install another one in WSL itself:
+Instead, you should install another one in WSL itself.
+First, if you were still inside the R session, you can leave it by writing `quit()` and choosing not to save your session.
+Now you should be again in Bash (the Linux terminal).
+    To install Rstudio here, use these commands:
     ```bash
     sudo apt-get install libasound2-dev
     curl -o rstudio.deb https://download1.rstudio.org/electron/jammy/amd64/rstudio-2025.05.0-496-amd64.deb